compgenomicslab/Programaci-n-para-bioinformatica/Lesson_0_introduction.md

 [Linus Torvalds easter egg](https://www.pcmag.com/news/linuxs-linus-torvalds-sorry-for-being-a-jerk)
 <br />

-### Linux Mint 20.0
+### Ubuntu Mate

 ***Unlike Windows, there are many different interfaces ("shells"), distributions, and "flavours" of Linux***.
-Obviously, the shell that is on your Android phone is very different from the shell you are using now (Mint 20).
+Obviously, the shell that is on your Android phone is very different from the shell you are using now.
 Note that there are also many different shells for your phone!
 Linux will also be embedded in devices like Raspberry PI, your WiFi router, your Smart TV, entertainment systems in your car, and spacecraft. ***Linux can be very very small - there are distributions of Linux that will run in as little as 3MB of RAM!***

 <p align="center">